Efficient and Convergent Sequential Pseudo-Likelihood Estimation of Dynamic Discrete Games: The -EPL Estimator

 The third result in Theorem \ref{thm:Finite-Sample-Properties} allows us to consider EPL iterations as a computationally attractive algorithm for computing the MLE.
-It establishes that we can expect the EPL iterations to be a local contraction around the MLE with a very fast convergence rate.
-For the population objective function, the convergence rate is super-linear.
+It establishes that we can expect the EPL iterations to be a local contraction around the MLE in the finite sample with a very fast convergence rate.
+The full proof appears in the appendix, but it essentially proceeds by noting that the $k$-EPL sequence satisfies $\hat{\gamma}_{k}=H_{N}(\hat{\gamma}_{k-1})$, where $\hat{\gamma}_{MLE}$ is a fixed point of the function $H_{N}$.
+And due to the zero-Jacobian property in Lemma \ref{lem:Newt-Props} (Result 3), we obtain $\nabla_{\gamma}H_{N}(\hat{\gamma}_{MLE})\overset{a.s.}{\to}0$.\footnote{This drives the Neyman orthogonality discussed in the introduction.}

+For the population analogue of the EPL iterations, the convergence rate is then super-linear.
 However, we only have access to finite samples in practice, so we should expect the convergence rate to be linear with a small Lipschitz constant, implying that we'll need only a few iterations to achieve convergence.
 We can therefore use EPL iterations to compute the MLE even when a consistent $\hat{\gamma}_{0}$ is unavailable.
-We can simply use multiple starting values, iterate to convergence, and use the converged estimate that provides the highest log-likelihood.\footnote{\citet{AgMir2007} suggest a similar procedure to find $\infty$-NPL when no initial consistent estimate is available, and multiple starting values are often used when computing the maximum likelihood estimate with other methods (\citet{SuJudd2012,EgLaiSu2015}).} We demonstrate this usage of $k$-EPL in our Monte Carlo experiments in Section \ref{sec:Monte-Carlo-Simulations} and find that it works well.
+We can simply use multiple starting values, iterate to convergence, and use the converged estimate that provides the highest log-likelihood.\footnote{\citet{AgMir2007} suggest a similar procedure to find $\infty$-NPL when no initial consistent estimate is available, and multiple starting values are often used when computing the maximum likelihood estimate with other methods (\citet{SuJudd2012,EgLaiSu2015}).} We demonstrate this usage of $k$-EPL with Monte Carlo simulations in the appendix and find that it works well.

 Aside from $k$-EPL, there are two potential alternative algorithms for computing the MLE: the nested fixed-point (NFXP) algorithm \'a la \citet{RustGMC1987} and the MPEC approach proposed by \citet{SuJudd2012} and extended to dynamic games by \citet{EgLaiSu2015}.
 The NFXP algorithm searches over $\theta$ in an outer loop and finds $Y_{\theta}$ such that $G(\theta,Y_{\theta})=0$ in an inner loop.
 MPEC leverages modern optimization software to search over $\theta$ and $Y$ simultaneously, only imposing that $G(\theta,Y)=0$ at the solution.
 The algorithm of choice may depend on the structure of the model.